The UK’s music festivals are world-famous but there is plenty more to celebrate in the country’s quirky roster of top UK festivals.

-With 53,232 performances of 3,398 shows in 300 venues across Edinburgh, the Fringe Festival is the largest arts festival in the world.
+With over 50,000 performances of more than 3,000 shows in 300 venues across Edinburgh, the Fringe Festival is the largest arts festival in the world.
 For the last three weeks of August, performers take to the stage and the streets to present shows of all genres that suits every taste, from the erudite to the downright bizarre.
 You’ll find top names and might just spot rising artists starting out their careers.

 August: Notting Hill Carnival, London

 For two days each August bank holiday, the streets of Notting Hill are jam packed with crowds of close to one million revellers, giant speakers and huge sound systems, live music — think African drums and steel bands, calypso — and stalls selling Caribbean street food.
 The Notting Hill Carnival takes place on Sunday and Monday, with bands starting from 6:00.
 There’s a spectacular bespangled and feathered carnival parade that starts and finishes on Ladbroke Grove and features floats, flags, dancers, music vans and bands.

 Outside of India, the biggest celebration of Diwali (the Festival of Lights) takes place in the city of Leicester, although there are other celebrations in the UK (sometimes in London’s Trafalgar Square for example).
 Everyone, including Hindus, Jains and Sikhs, gather at the heart of the UK’s Indian community in Belgrave Road to celebrate Diwali in Leicester.
 First, there are lots of dancing, music and speeches, then the crowd counts down to the moment when thousands of multi-colored lights are switched on.
 Over 35,000 people of all faiths attend the switch on of the lights on the Golden Mile.